Traffic light: Vehicular signals

 A set of lights, known as a signal head, may have one, two, three, or more aspects.
-The most common signal type has three aspects facing the oncoming traffic: red on top, amber (yellow) below, and green below that.
+The most common signal type has three aspects facing the oncoming traffic: red on top, amber ("yellow" in North America, "orange" in Australia) below, and green below that.
 Additional aspects may be fitted to the signal, usually to indicate specific restrictions or filter movements.

 Meanings of signals

 The 1968 Vienna Convention on Road Signs and Signals Chapter III provides international standards for the setup of traffic signal operations.
 Not all states have ratified the convention.
-A three-colour signal head should have three non-flashing lights which are red, amber, and green, arranged either horizontally (on the side opposite to the direction of traffic) or vertically (with red on top).
+A three-colour signal head should have three non-flashing red, amber, and green lights.
+They should be arranged either vertically, with red on top, or horizontally, with red opposite the traffic flow.
+(Note: In regions where traffic drives on the right (right-hand traffic), the red light should be on the left side of a horizontal traffic signal, and vice versa for left-hand traffic.)
 A two-colour signal head may be used in temporary operation and consists of red and green non-flashing lights.
 In both cases, all lights should be circular or arrow-shaped.
 Permissible signals for regulating vehicle traffic (other than public transport vehicles) are outlined in Article 23: